Asif Hossain Khan

 Mohammad Asif Hossain Khan (আসিফ হোসেন খান) is a Bangladeshi shooter.
-He won the gold medal at 2002 Commonwealth Games in 10 m Air Rifle and repeated his success in the 2004 SAF games by winning gold in the same event.
-On October 2, 2006 he was brutally beaten by the local police of Bangladesh, injuring both of his arms.
+He won the gold medal at 2002 Commonwealth Games in 10 m Air Rifle and repeated his success in the 2004 South Asian Games by winning gold in the same event.
+On October 2, 2006, he was brutally beaten by the local police of Bangladesh, injuring both of his arms.
 His son, Mashrur, currently resides in Costa Rica with wife Natalie.

 Early career

 Khan started his shooting career at Pabna Shooting Club.
 Although he preferred athletics to shooting, he snatched inter-club shooting championship in 1999 and 2000.
 Still an athletics fanatic, Khan entered the athletics training programme of Bangladesh Krira Shiksha Pratisthan (BKSP), the national sports institute of Bangladesh.
 But his career plans changed when his coach asked him to join the newly organized shooting team of BKSP.
 Khan agreed to his coach's proposal more as a responsibility than interest.
 Later, he insisted that his coaches at BKSP helped him to build his winning mentality.

 Khan took part in the 2002 Bangladesh Games and achieved a bronze medal.
 His success was then spotted by the national scouts and he was called at the camp of that year's Commonwealth Games.
 Khan was surprised for his calling at the camp and found it even tougher there.
 But he attracted everyone with his talent and hard labor and was selected for the national team.